Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 Who is in charge of the "official" paddles?

-Each trip will have a Trip Leader designated, who is the contact person for information about the paddle, such as meeting times and places, car pools, etc. and may or may not actually be out in front leading.
-The Trip Leader is always a paddler who has done the trip before, but he or she is not your Mommy- each paddler is responsible for his or her self (see paragraph above).
+Officially, no-one.
+Each paddle or trip has a designated "Agent" (we're avoiding the word "leader") who is the contact person for information about the paddle, such as meeting times and places, car pools, etc. and may or may not actually be out in front leading.
+The Agent is always a paddler who has done the trip before, but he or she is not your Mommy- each paddler is responsible for his or her self (see paragraph above).
+The Agents for the paddles are volunteers (sometimes draftees) and are not guides or professionals in any sense, and thus do not assume any (legal) responsibility or liability for fellow paddlers.
+Again, our lawyer wants me to make that clear...

 What kind of boats do you use?

-With the development of reliable polyethylene designs in the last ten years, however, many members have switched to sit-on-top boats by Wave Witch, Aquaterra and Wilderness Systems, but the majority seem to have Ocean Kayaks products, the Scupper Pro model being the overwhelming favorite, followed by the two-seat Malibu and the wave-riding Scrambler.
+With the development of reliable polyethylene designs in the 90s, however, many members have switched to "sit-on-top" boats by Wave Witch, Aquaterra and Wilderness Systems, but the majority seem to have Ocean Kayaks products, the Scupper Pro model being the overwhelming favorite, followed by the two-seat Malibu and the wave-riding Scrambler.

 Although a few members have them, the "traditional" sit-inside fiberglass boats are not very popular in Hawaii because of the danger of damage on rock landings.
 Fiberglass sit-on-tops (surfskis) are the craft of choice with the ocean racing crowd, but our members usually opt for the polyethylene (rotomolded) boats with cargo capability rather than speed.